 Excel is a powerful program that can perform a near-infinite number of calculations, but there can be a learning curve for those unfamiliar with the nomenclature and actions needed to get the most out of the tool.
-As it relates to private real estate analysis, there are five functions that all investors and analysts should know to fully understand an investment’s risk/return profile.
+As it relates to private real estate analysis, there are five formulas that all investors and analysts should know to fully understand an investment’s risk/return profile.

 But First, It Starts With the Pro Forma